Higher Ground (TV series): Counselors

-Sophie met Peter Scarbrow during one of his drug rehabilitations and the two became friends—at least one of the reasons being their interest for adrenaline sports.
-Later Sophie departed abroad while Mount Horizon was established.
-When she came back, Peter, eager for her not to leave his life again, eventually coaxes her to become more involved at the school as teacher and counselor.
-Sophie agrees, taking over the position leader of the Cliffhangers, and their mutual affinity begins developing.
-During her time at Horizon, Sophie's own personal struggles slowly become apparent to not only Peter, but some of the students as well.
+Sophie met Peter Scarbrow in the hospital during one of his drug rehabilitations and the two became friends—at least one of the reasons being their interest for adrenaline sports.
+Sophie departed abroad seeking adventure as a way of dealing with her own unrest while Mount Horizon was established.
+When she returned, Peter, eager for her not to leave his life again, eventually coaxes her to become more involved at the school as teacher and counselor.
+Sophie agrees, taking over the position leader of the Cliffhangers, and their mutual affinity continues to deepen.
+During her time at Horizon, Sophie's personal struggles slowly become apparent to not only Peter, but some of the students as well.